dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 #### Enrollments single object endpoint `GET /api/tracker/enrollments/{uid}`

-Purpose of this endpoint is to retrieve one enrollment given its uid.
+The purpose of this endpoint is to retrieve one Enrollment given its uid.

 ##### Request syntax